Using encryption while backing up files

 Encryption tool in Syncrify client

-For your convenience, Syncrify client includes a tool that can be used to encrypt/decrypt files on demand.
+For your convenience, the Syncrify client includes a tool that can be used to encrypt/decrypt files on demand.

 Click Encrypt/Decrypt files